 the quality of life in Northampton

-A new Town Council for Northampton!
+A New Town Council for Northampton!

 What will it do?

-The main function of the Town Council will be to give a democratically elected voice to the people of the Northampton on the key issues facing the town.
+The main function of the Town Council is to give a democratically elected voice to the people of the Northampton on the key issues facing the town.
 It will also ensure that the town's rich heritage and traditions will be protected and enhanced as well as providing a range of local services.